divnix/digga/doc/concepts/suites.md

 Suites provide a mechanism for users to easily combine and name collecitons of profiles.
 For good examples, check out the suites defined in the community branch.

-`suites` are a special case of an `importable` which get passed as a special argument (one that can be use in an `imports` line) to your hosts.
+`suites` are defined in the `importables` argument in either the `home` or `nixos` namespace.
+They are a special case of an `importable` which get passed as a special argument (one that can be use in an `imports` line) to your hosts.
+All lists defined in `suites` are flattened and type-checked as paths.

-They are defined with the `suites` argument in either the `home` or `nixos` namespace.
-Suites should be passed as a function that take profiles as an argument.

 ## Definition
 ```nix